Skip to content

 4. Present progressive — for what’s happening now

-5. 🔜 Imperfect — once you’re comfortable with preterite
+5. 🔜 Imperfect — once comfortable with preterite

 6. 🔜 Present perfect — very useful for everyday conversation